 Kuroda's pledge to "act with speed" and do whatever it takes

 to hit the BOJ's new inflation target has some investors

 speculating he may summon a meeting even before the next

 scheduled policy review on April 3-4.
-He and the new deputies
+They will take over the

 Analysts suspected the greenback could continue to gain

 ground, particularly against the yen, sterling and euro as the

 Data showing a fall in the number of Americans filling new